publiccodenet/about/roles/support.md

 * have international experience
 * be an active participant in the codebase community you support

 ### What we expect from the codebase steward for support

 We expect our new  codebase steward for support to:

-> + be a strong community builder and leader who brings together developers, designers, policy makers, managers and other stakeholders around the open source codebases the Foundation for Public Code has in its stewardship
+* be a strong community connector who brings together vendors, government procurement experts, developers, designers, managers and other stakeholders around the open source codebases the Foundation for Public Code has in its stewardship
-> * have experience with supporting open source communities
+* have experience with supporting open source or government technology communities
-* have experience with sales engineering or technology-focused consulting
+* have experience with technology-focused consulting or sales engineering
 * be excited to help us develop our codebase support process
 * be diplomatic, strategically aware and able to be a strong advocate for the organization